Cambridgeshire Meeting Sprint Handicap Preview, Tips, Runners & Trends (Cambridgeshire Meeting)

 • 2021: Winner in 4 (7,5) [8 Runners]

 The course which has produced the most winners of the Cambridgeshire Meeting Sprint Handicap is Ascot; there have been a total of 4 winners of this race who ran at Ascot last time out.
-The next best courses, which have produced the second most winners, are Goodwood and Newmarket (Rowley); there have been a total of 3 winners from each of those courses.
+The next best course, which has produced the second most winners, is Goodwood; there have been a total of 3 winners of this race who ran at Goodwood last time out.

 These are the stallions whose offspring have not produced a winner of the Cambridgeshire Meeting Sprint Handicap despite multiple attempts: